fireundubh/playwithfire/fallout4/buffout-faqs.md

 	[0] 0x7FFE12EE8CB0 d3d11.dll+0128CB0
 ```

 The original assembly exits at `+1FAE0`, leaving us with an address space extending from `0x180001000` to `0x18001FAE0`.
-Our probable call stack above points to an address far beyond the module's exit point, which indicates we're dealing with a modified assembly.
+Our probable call stack above points to an address far outside the module's address space, which indicates we're dealing with a modified assembly.

 If you see `d3d11.dll` in your probable call stack, amend your crash report to point out whether you have ENBSeries, Load Accelerator, or another mod that uses a modified version of `d3d11.dll`.